Difference-in-Differences Estimators When No Unit Remains Untreated: Conclusion

 \section{Conclusion}

 We consider treatment-effect estimation in designs in which no unit is treated initially, and then units simultaneously receive heterogeneous and strictly positive treatment doses.
 We show that in designs with a quasi-untreated group, under a parallel-trends assumption a weighted average of slopes of units’ potential outcomes is identified by a difference-in-difference estimand using the quasi-untreated group as the control group.
 We leverage results from the regression-discontinuity-design literature to propose a nonparametric estimator.
 Then, we propose estimators for designs without a quasi-untreated group.
-Finally, we propose a test of the homogeneous-effect assumption underlying commonly-used two-way-fixed-effects regressions.
-We use our results to revisit \cite{garrett_tax_2020} and \cite{pierce2016surprisingly}.
-In \cite{garrett_tax_2020}, our nonparametric estimators are close to the results that the authors had obtained with TWFE regressions, thus showing that those results are robust to allowing for heterogeneous effects.
-In \cite{pierce2016surprisingly} our nonparametric estimators are too noisy to be informative, but our test of the homogeneous-effect assumption underlying two-way-fixed-effects regressions is not rejected.
-This suggests that those regressions might be reliable in this application, though it could also be that our test lacks power.
+Finally, we propose a test of the homogeneous-effect assumption underlying two-way-fixed-effects regressions.

 \putbib